Several techniques for airway clearance are an important component of treatment in CF.

 A CDSR (McIlwaine M, 2019) evaluated the PEP technique for aiways clearance in CF patients.
 A total of 28 studies (involving 788 children and adults) were included in the review; 18 studies involving 296 participants were cross‐over in design.
 The evidence provided by this review is of variable quality, but suggests that all techniques and devices described may have a place in the clinical treatment of people with CF. Following meta‐analyses of the effects of PEP versus other airway clearance techniques on lung function and patient preference, this Cochrane Review demonstrated that there was a high‐quality evidence that showed a significant reduction in pulmonary exacerbations when PEP using a mask was compared with HFCWO.
 Airway clearance techniques should be individualised throughout life according to developmental stages, patient preferences, pulmonary symptoms and lung function.
 This also applies as conditions vary between baseline function and pulmonary exacerbations.

-A CDSR protocol (Patterson KD, 2019) compared exercise versus airway clearance techniques in people with cystic fibrosis is under review.
+A CDSR protocol (Patterson KD, 2019) that will compare exercise versus different airway clearance techniques in children and adults with cystic fibrosis is under review.
 Outcomes as lung function tests, exercise capacity and QoL will be evaluated.

-1 CDSR (Wilson LM, 2018) included six Cochrane Reviews that compared airway clearance techniques, either as a single technique or as a combination of techniques, with no intervention, with coughing, or with another airway clearance technique .
+1 CDSR (Wilson LM, 2018) including six Cochrane Reviews that compared airway clearance techniques either as a single technique or as a combination of techniques with no intervention, with coughing, or with another airway clearance technique was performed.
 The quality of the body of evidence comparing different airway clearance techniques on other outcomes was either low or very low.
 The authors concluded that patients with CF should choose the airway clearance technique that best meets their needs, after considering comfort, convenience, flexibility, practicality, cost, or some other factor.
 More long‐term, high‐quality RCTs comparing airway clearance techniques among people with CF are needed.

 1 CDSR (Freitas DA, 2018) comparing standard postural drainage (greater (30° to 45° head down tilt) and lesser (15° to 20° head down tilt) vs modified postural drainage (without head down tilt) in infants and young children with CF included review of two studies, involving 40 participants.
 The included studies were different in terms of the age of participants, the angle of tilt, the reported outcomes, the number of sessions and the study duration.
 Among selected outcomes one study reported that postural drainage with a 20° head-down position did not appear to exacerbate gastroesophageal reflux.
 However, in this study the majority of the reflux episodes reached the upper oesophagus.
 The second study reported that modified postural drainage (30° head-up tilt) was associated with fewer number of gastroesophageal reflux episodes and fewer respiratory complications than standard postural drainage (30° head-down tilt).